-- A semester grade point average of 4.0 - Completion of a minimum of 12 semester hours at USSA - Must be in full academic standing - At least six hours completed for the semester withdrawals prior to the course deadline will be assigned a grade of "W." The withdrawal becomes effective on the day the form is received by the Director of Registration and Records.
+- A semester grade point average of 4.0 - Completion of a minimum of 12 semester hours at USSA - Must be in full academic standing - At least six hours completed for the semester form to the Director of Registration and Records.
+Students who file the appropriate paperwork for withdrawals prior to the course deadline will be assigned a grade of "W." The withdrawal becomes effective on the day the form is received by the Director of Registration and Records.